Manoj1028/aboutme/README.md

 - "Repository settings" is Followed step , Under our repository name, click  Settings.
 - "Then select-githubpages",We Will Use "Select source drop-down list" to select master branch as our GitHub Pages publishing source.
 - "Final tool" click on save. wait for a while and refresh it, a tick mark and a link will be obtained which means our page gets published
+- "click on save", wait for a while and refresh it, a tick mark and a link will be obtained which means our page gets published.
 - "Notepad++" using text editor we can create a .txt index file and upload it to our repository.
 - "Clone" we can push and make changes in our local machine and commit the changes to repo.